eduvpn/documentation/FEDERATION_NOTES_3.0.md

   users;
 * Easier for users, they do not need to know which eduVPN their IdP is connected to;
+* More control over the access tokens for logging and central usage information logging;

 ### Cons